Katie Meyer, Chief of Staff

 Goldann Salazar, Policy Advisor

-Jill Weir, Community Engagement Manager
+Yvette Perez-Chavez, Community Engagement and Operations Manager

 Yvette Perez-Chavez is a California native who has spent the last 8 years living in Oregon.
 Over the last 10 years, she has worked in university settings and in nonprofits.
 She is passionate about empowering youth and challenging institutions to further adopt culturally inclusive curricula, practices, and policies.
 Throughout her work, she values equity and advocates for a more economically just society.
 As a daughter of immigrants who are not fluent in English, she has served as an interpreter and translator since she learned to read and write.
 She is excited to serve as a bridge between the Latino community and the office of Mingus Mapps.
 Yvette currently lives and works in Portland, Oregon.
 She spends her free time serving on the board of the Portland Guadalajara Sister City Association, providing consulting and facilitation services through Latina Associates for Collaborative Engagements, attending community events, and hiking.